What Is an Asset Register & Why Accuracy Is Important

 What Are the Different Types of Asset Registers?

 The type of asset register that a company builds can depend entirely on the size of its operations.
-Not only can registers be in the form of paper, spreadsheets, or specialised asset register software, but they can also be specific to the type of asset.
+Not only can registers be in the form of paper, spreadsheets, or specialised asset register system, but they can also be specific to the type of asset.

 Types of asset registers include: